 A dehydrator sits unused in a lot of raw vegan kitchens because the recipes feel complicated.
 They're not.
-Here are five that become weekly staples within a month of owning one.
+Here are five that become weekly staples within a month of owning one — plus everything you need to know about equipment, technique, and why dehydrating is the raw vegan's most underused tool.

 1. Kale Chips

 The most-made dehydrator recipe for a reason.
-Done right, they're genuinely addictive.
+Done right, they're genuinely addictive — lighter and crispier than anything you can bake, with more flavor.

 Ingredients: